openstack/keystone-specs/specs/keystone/rocky/define-default-roles.rst

 Alternatives
 ------------

-reader/writer/admin vs auditor/member/admin.
+reader/writer/admin vs reader/member/admin.
 There was much debate regarding the naming conventions for these roles.
-We have opted to use `auditor`, `member`, and `admin` as we believe they most accurately describe their purpose when the context of OpenStack is taken into consideration.
+We have opted to use `reader`, `member`, and `admin` as we believe they most accurately describe their purpose when the context of OpenStack is taken into consideration.